Bastian/Bastian/README.md

 ### 📋 My Projects

 * [**Javacord**](https://github.com/Javacord/Javacord), a popular Java library for creating Discord bots.
 * [**bStats**](https://github.com/Bastian/bStats), the de facto standard for collecting statistics of Minecraft server plugins.
-Actively used by more than 6,000 plugins on over 200,000 servers worldwide, processing over 3,000,000,000 requests per month.
+Actively used by more than 8,000 plugins across more than 180,000 servers worldwide, processing more than 4 billion requests per month.

 ### 📖 Publications